Skip to Main Content

 Sample bibliography entry:

 Shields, David.
 The Thing about Life Is That One Day You’ll Be Dead.
-New York: Alfred A. Knopf, 2008.
+Alfred A. Knopf, 2008.

 List authors in the same order in which they appear within the source.
 Separate author names with a comma and use the conjunction "and" before the final author's name.